 - How is the Joint Presidential Guidance Note No 2 of 2010 (Child, vulnerable adult and sensitive appellant guidance) being implemented in relation to women’s cases?

 Asylum Aid held an event on 30th March 2017 at Garden Court Chambers presenting the emerging findings and recommendations of the research.
 This provoked animated discussion and ideas which can be incorporated into the research.
-You can watch a film of the event below covering the emerging findings and recommendations below and also read notes from the expert panel and the broader discussion.
+You can watch a condensed version of the panel event here and also read notes from the broader discussion.
 The full report will be published later in the year.

 This research follows on from Asylum Aid’s ground-breaking research on women’s initial asylum claims, Unsustainable: the quality of decision-making in women’s asylum claims published in 2011.
 The findings published in Unsustainable led to changes in how the Home Office trains its decision-makers and the dis-aggregation of data on appeals results by sex for the first time.